 However, some analogous state laws do not require that a plaintiff first exhaust his administrative remedies by filing a charge before commencing a lawsuit.

 The ADEA provides for both legal and equitable remedies which include back pay, injunctive relief, front pay, liquidated damages, interest and attorney’s fees.
 Compensatory and/or punitive damages are not available under the ADEA.

 Back pay encompasses benefits like lost wages and pension benefits.
 There are, however, a number of circumstances which will limit the plaintiff’s accrual of back pay, including, but not limited to, when s/he accepted a higher paying position, failed to reasonably seek comparable employment, or rejected an unconditional offer of reinstatement.
-Further, courts, in their discretion, may award front pay.
+Further, Courts in their discretion may award front pay.
 Front pay is provided to compensate a plaintiff for future losses resulting from the discrimination.
-In addition, ADEA plaintiffs may also receive liquidated or double damages on unpaid wages and overtime compensation if the employer’s wrongful acts are deemed wilful.
+In addition, ADEA plaintiffs may also receive liquated or double damages on unpaid wages and overtime compensation if the employer’s wrongful acts are deemed wilful.

-Recently, releases of ADEA claims have become a highly litigated issue.
+Additionally, releases of ADEA claims have become a highly litigated issue.
 The Older Worker Benefits Protection Act (“OWBPA”), which amended the ADEA, sets forth the requirements for valid ADEA releases.
-The EEOC has also issued regulations interpreting the OWBPA.
-Generally, waivers or releases must be drafted in plain language, and the burden of proving that the waiver is “knowing and voluntary” rests with the former employer – the party seeking to enforce the release.
+The EEOC has also issues regulations interpreting the OWBPA.
+Generally, waivers or releases must be drafted in plain language, and the burden of proving that the waiver is “known and voluntary” rests with the former employer – the party seeking to enforce the release.